FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/features/contract_management.md

 **Note:**

 1. False will be returned when querying the field for the contract table with no field `frozen`;
+2. When a contract is deployed, the tx.origin will be written to field `authority` by default.
-2. When a contract is deployed, the authorization for tx.origin and the authorization of parent contract, if any, is written to field `authority` by default.
+3. When an interface of contract A was called to create contract B, the tx.origin and the authorization of contract A is written to field `authority` of contract B by default.

 ### Judgment of contract status